Babai08/Babai08/README.md

 - 👋 Hi, I’m @Babai08
 - 👀 I’m interested in mathematics and music
-- 🌱 I’m currently learning multivaiable calculus and complex analysis
+- 🌱 I’m currently learning Fourier analysis
 - 💞️ I’m looking to collaborate on a game at some point, I'd love to create music for a game and I can code a little in java
 - 📫 You can reach me on my discord, Babai08#1724